Do I Need Planning Permission for My New Conservatory?

 If you remove the connecting doors, you’ll be creating a structural opening that’s subject to approval from Building Regulations, and your conservatory will be treated more like an extension.

-Where Can I Place my Conservatory?
+Where Can I Place My Conservatory?

 You need to think carefully about where you place your new conservatory.
 If it is likely to prohibit access to a window, room or converted area of your home, consent to build your structure will be refused for safety reasons.

-Where Can I Find Information about Building Regulations?
+Where Can I Find Information About Building Regulations?

 Documentation can be found by visiting the government’s planning portal.
 Due to the complexity of existing regulations, it’s worthwhile keeping the key documentation nearby for guidance when planning your conservatory.

-What If I Want to Add More Privacy to My Conservatory?
+What If I Want To Add More Privacy To My Conservatory?

 Then you’re better off looking at an orangery.
 An orangery relies less on uPVC or Aluminium frames and uses brick pillars, offering more rigidity.
-In choosing an orangery, it’s worthwhile checking with your installer to see how the planning permission rules differ compared to a conservatory.
+In choosing an orangery, it’s worthwhile checking with your installer to see how the planning permission rules differ compared to those of a conservatory.

 Start Your Quote